UMich-BipedLab/C-Frost/README.md

 [Matlab/](Matlab) contains Matlab code used to create C++ files from your Frost problem on Matlab.

-[Examples/](Examples) contains some examples, ranging from simple examples to more advanced usage of C-Frost.
+[Examples/](Examples) contains some examples including explanation and a small walkthrough of the code.

 [ThirdPartyLicense/](ThirdPartyLicense) contains licenses and disclamers from third party code used.